“Gyulchatai” will not pass: what is the background to the scandal over the niqab in the Moscow metro

 13 September 2023 14: 54

 Rhetorical Rita.
-Because of the arriving migrants who scream in their own language day and night and don’t respect anyone and are trying to build their own order here, the slogan “Russia for Russians” will become popular again and this is not surprising, but what was said to her is the right call taxi and go in whatever you want, otherwise they have already become completely insolent and this is even noticed by the same Uzbeks, Kyrgyz and so on who are from the older generation
+Because of the incoming migrants who shout in their own language day and night and respect no one and try to build their own order here, the slogan "Russia for Russians" will become popular again and this is not surprising, and what was said to her is that it is right to call a taxi and go in whatever you want, otherwise they have already become completely insolent and this is even noted by the same Uzbeks, Kyrgyz and so on who are from the older generation.

 4. +11